aiidateam/aiida-core/docs/source/installation.rst

 updated the AiiDA configuration files.

 * Stop your daemon (using ``verdi daemon stop``).
-* Store your aiida source folder somewhere in case you did some modifications to some files.
+* Store your AiiDA source folder somewhere in case you did some modifications to some files.
-* Replace the aiida folder with the new one (either from the tar.gz or, if you are using git, by doing a ``git pull``).
+* Replace the AiiDA folder with the new one (either from the tar.gz or, if you are using git, by doing a ``git pull``).
 If you use the same folder name, you will not need to update the ``PATH`` and ``PYTHONPATH`` variables.